gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/creating-and-configuring-ssh-keys-windows-macos-linux-gij-self-managed.md

         <span class="logoimg"></span>
     </div>
     <div class="imsgbox">
-        We introduced the edDSA SSH key format support since v4.0.3 of the Git Integration for Jira app.
+        Native support for the edDSA SSH key format was introduced in Git Integration for Jira app version 4.0.3.
 However, edDSA won't work when reinstalling the app.
 A Jira restart would fix the issue.
-For other workaround on this issue, see <a href='/git-integration-for-jira-data-center/edDSA-provider-not-supported-WARN-in-logs'>Can't add edDSA ssh key</a>.
+For the other workaround, see <a href='/git-integration-for-jira-data-center/edDSA-provider-not-supported-WARN-in-logs'>Can't add edDSA ssh key</a>.
     </div>
     </div>
 </div>